bhisaac/5eFP/5eFP-SRD.md

 ### Mask of Many Faces

-You can cast _disguise self_ at will, without using your pact magic feature.
+You can cast _disguise self_ at will, without spending mana.

+### Misty Visions

+You can cast _silent image_ at will, without spending mana.

+### Repelling Blast

+_Prerequisite: eldritch blast cantrip_

+When you hit a creature with _eldritch blast_, you can push the creature up to 2 squares away from you in a straight line.

+### Thief of Five Fates

+Once per game session, you can cast _bane_ using your pact magic feature.

+### Voice of the Chain Master

+_Prerequisite: Pact of the Chain feature_

+You can communicate telepathically with your familiar and perceive through your familiar’s senses as long as you are on the same plane of existence.
+Additionally, while perceiving through your familiar’s senses, you can also speak through your familiar in your own voice, even if your familiar is normally incapable of speech.

 ## Pact Boon